themayursinha/blog/index.md

 <section class="home-about-column">
   <h2>About Me</h2>

-  <p>I am a technologist trying to understand the universe and the meaning of life.
-I am drawn to a wide range of questions, from physics and artificial intelligence to why we think and behave the way we do.</p>
+  <p>I am a Staff Security Engineer focused on AI and cloud-native security.
+I build practical security systems across application security, infrastructure security, and detection engineering.</p>

-  <p>I love reading, deep conversations, and learning with curious people.
-My goal is to get closer to the truth about our world by exploring both science and spirituality.</p>
+  <p>My core focus is AI security: securing LLM and agent workflows, stress-testing systems for prompt injection and data exfiltration risks, and building guardrails teams can run in production.</p>

-  <p>By day, I am a staff engineer focused on security.
-By night, I work with a non-profit researching how to reduce AI risk.
-I hope for a future where humans and AI can coexist safely and ethically.</p>
+  <p>Over the last 15 years, I have worked across startups and enterprise environments in research, product security, and incident response, from malware reverse engineering to modern DevSecOps programs.</p>

-  <p>I believe humanity is moving toward becoming a cybernetic species, with AI as a core force in that transformation.
-I want to be an active participant in what may become one of the most significant evolutionary shifts in human history.</p>
+  <p>I also collaborate with a non-profit on long-horizon AI risk research and write about AI security, engineering systems, and the deeper philosophy of intelligence and safety.</p>

-  <p>If you are exploring similar questions, I would love to connect and learn together.</p>
+  <p>If you are building secure AI systems or exploring similar questions, I would love to connect.</p>

 </section>